Album 3: The Sublime

 There is a version of the sublime that belongs to the Romantic tradition — the storm at sea, the mountain too vast to take in, the trembling before nature's indifference.
 That sublime is real, and people who have felt it know what they have felt.
 But this album is not about that one.

 This album is about a quieter sublime.
 The kind that arrives when a flower you have loved appears, intact, in the mind.
 When you remember being seen by a stranger you never saw again.
 When the body carries you through a task you cannot quite remember performing.
 The sublime that does not require a mountain.
-It only requires that the noticing slow down enough to let it through.
+Awe, beauty, freedom, recognition, gratitude — these are not goals.
+They are conditions that have been waiting for you your whole life, and the noticing of them is the entire work.

 Track 1